pnetwork-association/eos-action-proof-maker/README.md

 - [ ] Correct the EOS primitives path in the json.
 - [ ] Proof verifier?
 Though note that a proof simple hashed up the hash in the last position of the proof array.
 - [ ] Validate the block header too?
+- [ ] Validate the individual actions too?